CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 ![Azure Cost Management Console - Cost by Service Type](../../qa_plots/cost_plots/Azure_Bench_Service_Type_Cost.png)

-Scheduler node D12v2 compute cost = entire time that the parallel cluster is running ( creation to deletion) = 6 hours * $0.?/hr = $ ? using spot pricing, 6 hours * $?/hr = $? using on demand pricing.
+Scheduler node D12v2 compute cost = entire time that the CycleCloud HPC Cluster is running ( creation to deletion) = 6 hours * $0.?/hr = $ ? using spot pricing, 6 hours * $?/hr = $? using on demand pricing.

 Using 360 cpus on the Cycle Cloud Cluster, it would take ~6.11 days to run a full year, using 3 HBv3-120 compute nodes.